bm54cloud/golang-learning/notes.md

 - ex. `var userTickets int` indicates an integer type, just like `var userTickets = 34` indicated an integer type
 - Optionally, you may explicitly define the data types in the variable
     - Ex. `var conferenceName string = "Go Conference"` or `const conferenceTickets int = 50`
-- Integers can be whole numbers, decimals, or negative numbers, so you may want to explicitly define the data type when using these
+- Numbers can be whole numbers, decimals, or negative numbers, so you may want to explicitly define the data type when using these
 - Floating point types can contain a decimal component
+- Int types cannot contain a decimal point, but they can be whole numbers or negative numbers

 ## User Input
 - Can use fmt.Scan() to collect user input data and read formatted input